Azure/KAN/docs/tutorial/Security-Limiting-User-Access-to-your-KAN-Portal.md

 ## Deciding between access options

 1. For a quick and simple option, try one of the following:
-  a.
-Limit portal access directly from the Azure portal to certain IPs (AKS only)
+   * Limit portal access directly from the Azure portal to certain IPs (AKS only)
-  b.
-Limit external access using ingress rules
+   * Limit external access using ingress rules
 2. Use port forwarding if you want to allow multiple members to access the portal without providing admin access to everyone
 3. Use Basic Authentication with NGINX Ingress Controller if you want to a user to create their own user/password and tie it to the ingress which controls access to the portal
 4. Set up Azure API Management (APIM) if you want the most thorough security.
 You can use Azure Active Directory with this option.
 This is the most time-consuming option to set up and there is some cost associated with it